afternoon/microgroove/README.md

 check the pinouts for the components you purchase carefully.
 Wrong wiring here might damage your gear.

-The NeoKey is a new addition and isn't essential.
-It can be replaced with a few generic push buttons.
-I'm still writing the code to support it.
-The benefits of the NeoKey are per-button RGB LEDs and a PCB that will hold Cherry MX-style clicky keys, which are 👌.

 ### Case

-The case is laser-cut, in my case from 3mm ply.
+The case is laser-cut.
+I used 3mm ply.
 You can find the [design as an SVG file here](https://github.com/afternoon/microgroove/blob/main/hardware/microgroove-case-lasercut.svg).

 The SVG file was creating in Tinkercad.
 You can [access the model here](https://www.tinkercad.com/things/e7vA3MJyz0E-microgroove-box).
-You can clone it and make your own modifications.
+If you would like to make your own modifications, you can clone the model in Tinkercad and customise it.

 When cut, the case pieces slot together, and the components screw or glue to the case with standoffs and M2 or M3 screws.

 If you don't have access to a laser cutter, you should be able to find cutting services online.